“The only thing necessary for the triumph of evil is for good (wo)men to do nothing.”

 Here are some basic stats from the NCFH (National Center for Farmworker Health) from 2012:

 There is no way to mechanize the picking of delicate fruits and vegetables and there won’t be in the near future.
 These are things that must be done by hand.
 The laborers are exposed to pesticides and chemicals that are damaging to human systems.
-It is easy to think of these populations as ‘unskilled’ but they possess knowledge and abilities that have disappeared from the American workforce decades ago.
+It is easy to think of these populations as ‘unskilled’ but they possess knowledge and abilities that disappeared from the American workforce decades ago.
 The ability to harvest and sell produce at the prices we currently enjoy buying them at- is totally dependent on a system that doesn’t pay much or provide after care for the resulting exposure to the chemicals and situations inherent in this process.

 I have written before about being a patent at Planned Parenthood.
 Planned Parenthood is one of the few places available to these populations for them to receive treatment from the repercussions of farmwork.
 Amongst all the bilingual posters and notices on the walls, there was one that was only posted in Spanish.
 It was a small 8.5 x11 print out with big implications.
 It said: